vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 The re-designed homepage has many ways for the user to take a decision on what to learn.
 Bringing the above three items up-front intents to a **bias for action**.

+#### Inside a Course
+Once a returning user comes to a course, the interface should afford to quickly resume learning, among exploring other pages of the course.
+Making the users to "think" and figure out what to do, at this step would be slowing them down on the training path.

 <div id="course-bar"></div>
 <ul>
 	<li data-thumb="{{page.img_dir}}/thumb-0.svg"><img src="{{page.img_dir}}/course-bar-0.png"></li>